Argyris Adalis

 · Mytilene

-The landmark church of Mytilene
+The church - a landmark of Mytilene

 1880